cvaisnor/huffman-encoding-tree/README.md

 Encoding/decoding a manual input is an **enhancement** I made which helps with testing.

 # Note:
-/broken_files_from_canvas contains the original files that were uploaded to the canvas lab page.
+The folder ( */broken_files_from_canvas* ) contains the original files that were uploaded to the canvas lab page.
 At the end of each line in each file is an 'artifacted' bit from the Windows OS it was written on.
-Both MacOS and Linux do not use that same 'new line' character, and Python cannot read that bit in defaut form.
+Both MacOS and Linux do not use that same 'new line' character, and Python cannot read that bit in default form.

 I have created **fixed** versions of those files without that unreadable bit.
-The new versions are in the main directory with the new names:
+The new versions are in the main directory with the same names.

-clear_input.txt (instead of ClearText.txt)

-coded_input.txt (instead of Encoded.txt)

-FreqTable.txt (same name, fixed broken characters)

-I have also included my own **test cases** for inputs and outputs following the same naming scheme.